-The NMCP is responsible for maintaining and progress the Victorian Primary Care Partnerships key functions
+The NMCP is responsible for maintaining and progressing the Victorian Primary Care Partnerships key functions.

-The role of the PCP is to facilitate a partnership between community based organisations, to work together to improve the health and wellbeing of the community they represent.
+The role of the PCP is to facilitate partnerships between community based organisations, to work together to improve the health and wellbeing of the community.

 The PCP program logic for 2013-17 has three integral domains: